nouturnsign/thurstat/README.md

 ### Useful constants

-To get probability functions, use `pfunc` with dot accessor. e.g. `pfunc.PDF`.
-Alternatively, use the commonly accepted abbreviation according to `scipy.stats`.
+To get probability functions, use the enum `pfunc` e.g. `pfunc.PDF`.
+Alternatively, use the commonly accepted abbreviation according to `scipy.stats` e.g. `"pdf"`.

 ### Predefined discrete distributions